-Carrying a survival kit with you keeps you prepared for every emergency situation that might arise, even if you’re on a cruise ship.
-Like many travelers, you might be unsure of what exactly you’re allowed to bring on a cruise ship and what you should be packing in your survival kit to make sure you are thoroughly prepared without going overboard.
+Carrying a survival kit prepares you for every emergency that might arise, even if you’re on a cruise ship.
+Like many travelers, you might be unsure what you’re allowed to bring on a cruise ship and what you should pack in your survival kit to ensure you are thoroughly prepared without going overboard.

 Whether traveling on land or at sea, emergencies happen.
 Being prepared can keep minor problems from turning into big ones and ruining an entire trip.
 Keep reading to find out what you can and cannot pack in your cruise ship survival kit and how to be better prepared for your next trip.

-Cruise lines do everything they can to make sure the ship feels safe and comfortable for guests throughout the trip.
+Cruise lines do everything they can to ensure the ship feels safe and comfortable for guests throughout the trip.
 Part of this includes banning certain items for safety and practical reasons.

 Typically, weapons, illegal substances, flammables, and any other items deemed unsafe or thought to interfere with the operation of the ship or environment onboard are prohibited.